mariostg/bft/mkdocs/docs/reports/capital-forecasting-fear.md

-# Capital Forecasting FEAR Report
+# Capital Forecasting FEAR Status Report

 The Capital Forecasting FEAR (Forecasting, Encumbrance, Allocation Relationship) Report displays a stacked bar chart of the encumbrance elements (Spent, CO, PC, and FR) in relation to the Most Likely Estimate and Allocation on a quarterly basis.
 All fields are mandatory.
 For convenience, a table of the values is also presented.